 Poor data, collinearity, and insignificance

-Chapter 6 do-file
+Chapter 6 Do-file

 CHAPTER 7 USING INDICATOR VARIABLES